OWASP/owasp-mastg/Users.md

-# MASVS and MSTG Adoption
+# OWASP MASVS and MSTG Adoption

+The OWASP MASVS and MSTG are trusted by the following platform providers, standardization, governmental and educational institutions and companies.

 ## Mobile Platform Providers